-Students requesting accommodations or services must provide appropriate documentation of their disability.
-Please see the specific documentation guidelines required for certain disabilities.
-If you have a question regarding the required documentation or need information about a disability which is not listed, please contact the Associate Dean of Students at (651) 696-6220.
+Students requesting accommodations or services must provide appropriate documentation of their disability via the completion of the Documentation of Disability-Related Need for Accommodations form.
+Below are guidelines required for certain disabilities.
+If you have a question regarding the required documentation or need information about a disability which is not listed, please contact the Assistant Dean of Students at (651) 696-6220.

 - The credentials of the evaluator